bingo347/x-promise/README.md

 ```

 - Promise.props(dictionary)<br/>
-like Promise.all, but work with dictionary<br/>
+It's like Promise.all, but work with dictionary<br/>
 ```
 Promise.props({
     a : Promise.resolve(1),